APGGroeiFabriek/BlockchainWiki/docs/home.md

 *Hidde Terpoorten introducing blockchain pension use-cases that can solve challenges in the pension industry*

 ## 👋 Howdy!
 We're APG.
-The largest pension company in the Netherlands! 🇳🇱
+The largest pension service provider in the Netherlands! 🇳🇱

 When it comes to delivering financial security for your future, we're the biggest nerds around. 🤓 That's why we're so enthusiastic about the possibilities of Blockchain, AI, and Climate Change.
 These technologies and global challenges keep us up at night because they provide a glimpse how the future of our society and economy might shape itself.